decentespresso/de1app/documentation/decent_user_interface.md

 >**-bg_color**  _color_spec_

-> >Uses a solid color rectangle as background, in case no background image is defined.
+> >Uses a full-page solid color rectangle as background, in case no background image is defined.

 >**-namespace**  _true_false_or_namespace_